amirhshokri/laravel-filterable/README.md

 ### Method 3: Using auto-discovery

-The package includes an auto-discovery feature that automatically detects custom filter classes based on the `namespace` and `suffix` parameters defined in the config file.
-This feature is useful when you prefer not to pass a custom filter class to the `filter()` method.
+When `auto-discovery` is enabled, this package will search for a filter class named `{ModelName}{Suffix}.php` using the `namespace` and `suffix` parameters defined in the config file.

-When `auto-discovery` is enabled, it will search for a filter class named `{ModelName}{Suffix}.php`.
 If the custom filter class is not found in the expected location, an exception will be thrown.

-- If you don't want to use auto-discovery for a certain `filter()` call, you can set `setFilterAutoDiscovery()` to false:
+- If you don't want to use auto-discovery for a certain `filter()` call, you can set `setFilterAutoDiscovery()` to `false`:

 ```php
 use Amirhshokri\LaravelFilterable\Main\Filter\Custom\CustomFilter;